kawilliams/kawilliams.github.io/teaching/hci/hci.markdown

 If you do use generative AI tools on assignments in this class, I will specify *how* you can use AI in each assignment with a red light, yellow light, green light labeling.
 Review below this **per assignment policy**:

-* **GREEN LIGHT** assignments: You may use AI as you wish in this assignment.
+* **🟢 GREEN LIGHT** assignments: You may use AI as you wish in this assignment.
 In fact, I may even encourage you to use AI for this assignment -- see details in the assignment.
-* **YELLOW LIGHT** assignments: You may use AI for certain parts of this assignment or to polish/edit *your original, non-AI work*.
+* **🟡 YELLOW LIGHT** assignments: You may use AI for certain parts of this assignment or to polish/edit *your original, non-AI work*.
 Be sure to *carefully* locate the 🤖 robot icons and read to make sure you align with this policy.
-* **RED LIGHT** assignments: **YOU MAY NOT USE AI for this assignment at all.
+* **🔴 RED LIGHT** assignments: **YOU MAY NOT USE AI for this assignment at all.
 If you violate this policy, you will earn a 0 for this assignment and the evidence will be submitted to the Honor Council.**

 You can always choose to use less AI on the assignment (e.g., follow a red light policy if the assignment is a yellow light policy).
 Please cite the tool according to the guidelines for citing computer software, as outlined in the [ACM style guide](https://www.acm.org/publications/policies/frequently-asked-questions).